 Our House is a radically inclusive space where students form bonds across difference and find a sense of home.
 Beyond simply providing a “safe space” for diverse students, Our House offers opportunities for deep levels of student engagement through consciousness-raising activities and multicultural events that range from musical performances to art workshops to guest talks by social-justice activists.
 It’s also a comfortable place to hang out, study, hold club meetings, and meet with staff who are here to help you thrive in your studies and in life.

-The SRJC Petaluma Queer Student Union's purpose is to support the social, political, and academic success of LGBTQ+ students and allies.
-Come join us!
+We are still here: the SRJC Petaluma Queer Student Union's purpose is to support the social, political, and academic success of all LGBTQ+ students and allies!
+Check out our Instagram @srjcqsu for updates and email us at email@example.com to get added to our email list for further information!

 SPRING 2020 EVENTS